-MAASTRICHT WHO CARES FIELDWORK An artistic project that examines the space of care in our society
+MAASTRICHT WHO CARES / Part 1 An artistic project that examines the space of care in our society

 For 2 years on and off we join the routines of residents and home makers of Pottenberg in Maastricht.
 We get an apartment, we live here, we make a home, we integrate ourselves in this neighbourhood.
 We learn and follow the ones who transform their house, neighbourhood, surrounding into homes.
 For themselves and for others.